Orwell Astronomical Society (Ipswich)

 By 1976, the eyepieces and OG were in need of cleaning once more.
 Members present at the AGM in early January [1976a] suggested engaging Horace Dall again to clean the optics and to purchase a new set of eypieces; the matters were remitted for discussion by the committee.
 By early spring, eschewing the opportunity to give the work to Horace, committee member David Bearcroft had cleaned the eyepieces and the OG [1976b, 1976c].

 In the meantime, experimentation with prime focus photography (using the telescope as a giant telephoto lens for a camera) revealed that, in this mode of operation, the draw tube of the telescope could not be retracted sufficiently to achieve focus.
 Fortunately, the committee eschewed the sacrilege of cutting the draw tube to shorten it and instead considered use of a Barlow lens to provide greater back-focus [1976d].
-The matter appears to have been resolved somehow without either cutting or use of a Barlow lens, and the committee commissioned fabrication of an adapter which would screw into the draw tube and provide a Pentax thread for attaching a camera body [1976e]; originally, it was hoped that Mr Hazelwood, the father of a member of the Society, would be able to fabricate the adapter, but it is unclear whether he ultimately did so.
-The adapter took several months to fabricate [1976f, 1976g, 1976h] and was finally ready by the end of the year [1976i].
+The matter appears to have been resolved somehow without either cutting or use of a Barlow lens, and the committee commissioned a Mr Hazelwood, father of a member of the Society, to fabricate an adapter which would screw into the draw tube and provide a Pentax thread for attaching a camera body [1976e].
+Mr Hazelwood required several months to complete the work [1976f, 1976g, 1976h] which was finally ready by the end of the year [1976i].
+Unfortunately, the finished adapter lacked a flange so could not be tightened into the draw tube; this resulted in the risk of scratching an attached camera, as it had to be screwed up hard to the draw tube to prevent rotation [2025a].
+(See under details for 1990 for a photograph of the adapter.)

 Imperial College, London, donated six eyepieces and a Barlow lens to OASI during the year.
 Charles Radley wrote on behalf of the committee formally thanking the College for its generosity [1976h].